Kuraku1245/Batrocities/README.md

+#Batrocities
+A balatro mod(now 18% worse than other mods!) filled with inside jokes, stupid jokers, an attempt at balancing, many crashouts(thank you conditional animations and ui), 2% more BALALA, and so much more (b)atrocious additions.
+Hope you enjoy!!!

+##Credits

 Hi guys it me Floppr(and me Kuraku)

 If you wish to use our code, you are allowed to but please credit us (or batrocities) somewhere, either in mod or just in the file.